-Our in-house manufacturing capability enables us to have rapid development and short iteration cycles.
-At the current development stage of the LiDAR market, it is important to have in-house manufacturing capabilities to ensure we can effectively meet the Performance, Quality, and Cost requirements of our customers.
+Our in-house manufacturing capability enables us to seamlessly integrate LiDAR design with manufacturing and forge a self-reinforcing process.
+Our in-house manufacturing capabilities provide simultaneous insights and feedback for us to refine LiDAR design, facilitating rapid product development and short iteration cycles.
+At the current development stage of the LiDAR market, it is important to have inhouse manufacturing capabilities to ensure we can effectively meet the Performance, Quality, and Cost requirements of our customers and consequently benefit from the manufacturing know-how accumulated along the course.
+The know-how then further strengthens our in-house manufacturing capacity and builds up our experience quickly as we increase our production and shipment volumes.
 Our current manufacturing facility in Jiading, Shanghai, is ISO/TS 16949 certified.
-The current manufacturing facility commenced production in August 2018 and currently has an annual production capacity of 35,000 units.
+The current manufacturing facility commenced production in August 2018, and, together with a transitional production line, supports an annual production capacity of 35,000 units for the non-AT series, plus an expected monthly production capacity of approximately 20,000 units for the AT series, which fulfills the demand of our LiDAR products.
 In addition, our LiDAR products undergo more than 60 stringent reliability tests, including mechanical shock, high temperature degradation, thermal shock, power temperature cycle, and salt spray, among others, which help ensure excellent and stable performance of our LiDAR products in harsh environments.
-As a result, our in-house manufacturing helps ensure high Quality, which contributes to our customer sourcing and retention.
-12 out of the 15 top global autonomous driving companies, ranked by test miles traveled as reported by the California Department of Motor Vehicles in 2020, were our customers in 2020, and continue to procure from us in 2021.
+As a result, our inhouse manufacturing helps ensure high Quality, which contributes to our customer sourcing and retention.
+Our expertise in LiDAR manufacturing allows us to participate in formulating industry standards.
+We are chairing the Chinese National Standards Drafting Committee for GB/T Automotive Lidar Performance Requirements and Testing Methods.
+We also participated in drafting ISO/PWI 13228 Road Vehicles Test Method for Automotive LiDAR and launched UL4700 as part of American National Standards International Laser Safety Standardization Committees.